matn7/CS-Notes/src/main/java/basic_java/hearts/IMMUTABLE.md

     - Don't provide **setter methods** - methods that modify fields or objects referred to by fields.
     - Make all fields **final** and **private**.
     - Don't allow subclasses to override methods.
 The simplest way to do this is to declare the class as **final**.
-    A more sophisticated approach is to make the constructor private and construct instances in factory methods.
+        - A more sophisticated approach is to make the constructor private and construct instances in factory methods.
     - If the instance fields include reference to mutable objects, don't allow these objects to be changed.
     - Don't provide methods that modify the mutable objects.
     - Don't share references to the mutable objects.
 Never store references to external, mutable object passed to constructor.
-    If necessary create copies, and store reference to the copies.
-Similarly, create copies of your internal mutable objects when necessary to avoid returning the originals in your methods.
+        - If necessary create copies, and store reference to the copies.
+        - Similarly, create copies of your internal mutable objects when necessary to avoid returning the originals in your methods.

-### Example with mutable refs.
+### Example with mutable refs

 ```java
 class Point {